 Payment Analytics and Reporting

-*For the BlueSnap-Zuora integration, the BlueSnap Account Updater supports VISA and Mastercard.
-Zuora uses their own proprietary account updater for Amex.
+*For the BlueSnap-Zuora integration, the BlueSnap Account Updater supports Visa and Mastercard.
+Zuora uses its own proprietary account updater for Amex.

 You must have accounts at both Zuora and BlueSnap to proceed.